syuja/GreenPlumSetup/TUTORIAL.md

     `CREATE USER user2 WITH PASSWORD 'pivotal' NOSUPERUSER: alias for create role `
-    `CREATE ROLE users -- role is an entity that can own database objects and have database privilege (can be "user" or  a "group")`
+    `CREATE ROLE users  `
-    `GRANT users TO user1, user2 --  defines access privileges; conveys the privileges granted to a role to each of its members`
+    `GRANT users TO user1, user2`
     `\q --quits psql`

+`ROLE`:  is an entity, user or group, that can own database objects and have database privileges
+`GRANT TO`: defines access privileges; conveys the privileges granted to a role to each of its members

 <a id="createdb"></a>
-### 2. Create a Database and Prepare it
+### 2. Create a Database
 `createdb`: wrapper for CREATE DATABASE command
 `dropdb`: wrapper for DROP DATABASE
-`psql -U user1 tutorial`: connects as user1 to tutorial db

-????prepare it, so I need to add script stuff!!!

-### `GRANT PRIVILEGES TO USERS`:
+`GRANT PRIVILEGES TO USERS`:
-Grant users the minimum permissions required to do their work.
+  - Grant user minimum permissions necessary
     - connect as admin
     - grant privileges

-### `SCHEMA`
+`SCHEMA`:
   - container for a set of database objects (tables, data types, functions).
+  - a namespace
-  - namespace; Multiple schemas allow using one database for many applications.
+  - avoids name collisions, so one database can have many applications
   - access objects by prefixing with schema.
     - <schema>.table_person, employee.person or customer.person

 ### `DROP SCHEMA IF EXISTS faa CASCADE`
-  - cascade automatically drops objects (table, functions) that are contained in the schema.
+  - cascade automatically drops objects (table, functions) that are contained in the schema

 Each user has a search path; it determines which schemas are searched when referencing object (tables, views, etc).

 `SET SEARCH_PATH TO faa, public, pg_catalog, gp_toolkit;`
   - changes search_path temporarily

-What if we want to change the search_path for a user more permanently?

 `ALTER ROLE user1 SET search_path TO faa, public, pg_catalog, gp_toolkit;` :
- - will be restored everytime the user logs into the database
+ - search_path is restored every time the user logs in

 <a id="createtb"></a>
 ### 3. Create Tables: